jacobsteves/Crawlperl/README.md

 subdirectory within ./Data/ is created with the name derived from url_root.
 All crawled data will be within there.

-A log file, crawlperl.log will be created in the main directory, as well as a cookie file, cookie.txt.
-However these files have already been placed in this repo.
+A log file, `crawlperl.log` will be created in the main directory containing the crawl history.
+A cookie file, `cookie.txt`, may also be created.

 ## Help table
 <pre>